 Approved Housing Bodies - Key Challenges in Light of Covid-19

 The Covid-19 pandemic has impacted the providers of housing in a number of ways, operationally and financially.
 Responses to the recent survey conducted by the Housing Agency Regulation Office indicated that whilst 99% of respondents indicated their organisation was “satisfied it was able to effectively manage its tenants and tenancies during Covid-19” there were a number of concerns identified.
 Michael Hanley, Tim Waghorn, and Catherine Jane O'Rourke discuss.
 Read more

 Report of Review Group on the Administration of Civil Justice

 Mary Hough and Conor Morgan take a look at the long awaited and comprehensive report on “Review of the Administration of Civil Justice” issued by the Review Group, chaired by former President of the High Court, the Hon.
 Mr Peter Kelly.
 They discuss the Review Group’s remit in examining the current administration of civil justice in the State and what it means for reforms previously recommended.
 Read more

 Property 2020: The Year in Review

-None of us could have foreseen the unprecedented disruption of Covid-19; changing the way we live and work and how we interact with each other. Áine Coghill and Fiona Shipsey set out some of the main updates in the Property sector which have gained significant importance and which will hopefully benefit those interacting in the property market.
+None of us could have foreseen the unprecedented disruption of Covid-19; changing the way we live and work and how we interact with each other.
+Fiona Shipsey sets out some of the main updates in the Property sector which have gained significant importance and which will hopefully benefit those interacting in the property market.
 Read more